North Dakota Student Grants for College

 Supplemental Educational Opportunity Grant

-This grant is an extension of the Pell Grant, reserved for undergraduate students who exhibit exceptional financial need.
-Funding is limited for this grant, so early applicants will be more successful.
-Again, the FAFSA is the application.
+This grant program is an extension of Pell Grant funding, reserved for undergraduate students who exhibit exceptional financial need.
+Funding is limited for this grant, so early applicants are considered first for available resources.The FAFSA serves as your application, and details about your individual eligibility are available on campus.

 Academic Competitiveness Grant